First things first:

 What on earth makes it so hard for companies to survive?

 “The very high number of failed solar companies should ring alarm bells.
 Is it usual for a thriving industry to see such high numbers of insolvencies over a relatively short period?
-Anecdotal evidence suggests that a high % of solar companies go insolvent when they are faced with myriad of consumer claims be it for isolators, inverters or panel warranties, and where the manufacturer does not honour these warranty claims, or where the installer was the importer themselves.
+Anecdotal evidence suggests that a high % of solar companies go insolvent when they are faced with a myriad of consumer claims be it for isolators, inverters or panel warranties, and where the manufacturer does not honour these warranty claims, or where the installer was the importer themselves.
 Then the install company themselves, as per Australian Consumer Law carries the make good costs.
-When a cheaper built panel fails or an inverter stops, often it is not an isolated issue, but many of these models then fail in a relative short period, so the installation company has 1000 panels or 500 inverters to fix in a relatively short period.
+When a cheaper built panel fails or an inverter stops, often it is not an isolated issue, but many of these models then fail in a relatively short period, so the installation company has 1000 panels or 500 inverters to fix in a relatively short period.

-Interestingly some of these solar companies and distributors then relist as a new entity after a few weeks, operating out of the same or nearby premises.
-In the meantime the end customers face rejected warranty claims and additional out of pocket expenses.
+Interestingly some of these solar companies and distributors then re-list as a new entity after a few weeks, operating out of the same or nearby premises.
+In the meantime, the end customers face rejected warranty claims and additional out-of-pocket expenses.
 Therefore it pays to buy quality from solar companies who have been in operation for quite some time and who sell quality solar solutions.”

 Tip #2: Choosing good solar pays off

 If you install battery storage, it then becomes possible to save your excess daytime energy for use at night.
 With a good quality solar system combined with battery storage, it is now possible to run your household or business almost entirely on solar power 24 hours a day.